- Benefits and Fees

 |Hostels & Hostel type Accommodation||£60||£5 per room/dorm (limited to first 100 rooms)|

 3. Accommodation - introduction

-We award a rating between one and five stars based on the facilities available and overall quality of the experience.
-There are three elements we look at:
+We award a rating between 1 and 5 stars based on the facilities available and overall quality of the experience.
+There are 3 elements we look at:

 Excellent quality: 5 points